aws-samples/non-profit-blockchain/ngo-fabric/README.md

 You can check the status of your network in two places:

-In the AWS CloudFormation Console: https://console.aws.amazon.com/cloudformation.
+* In the AWS CloudFormation Console: https://console.aws.amazon.com/cloudformation.
 Check the resources for your stack.
 You are waiting for the member and the peer node to be CREATE_COMPLETE

-In the Amazon Managed Blockchain Console: https://console.aws.amazon.com/managedblockchain.
+* In the Amazon Managed Blockchain Console: https://console.aws.amazon.com/managedblockchain.
 For you network, you are waiting for the network, the member and the member's peer node to be Available.

+Once your Managed Blockchain network is available, move on to the next step.

 ## Step 3 - Create the Fabric client node
 In your Cloud9 terminal window.